 - Safety interlocks.
-NCSX will incorporate a Central Safety Interlock System which will provide centralized control and monitoring of high energy subsystems and hazardous areas. - Timing and synchronization.
+NCSX will incorporate a Central Safety Interlock System which will provide centralized control and monitoring of high energy subsystems and hazardous areas.
+For first plasma this system will be implemented in a hardwired manner resembling the TFTR and NSTX Hardwired Interlock System (HIS). - Timing and synchronization.
 The Facility Timing and Synchronization System, based on a single master clock encoder and a fiber optic broadcast transmission system, will provide a sufficient number of events triggers for first plasma. - Power supply real time control.
 The power supply real time control system will provide the control signals to drive the power supply rectifier triggers.
 The hardware and software will be patterned after NSTX. - Data acquisition.
 The data acquisition system, using hardware and software patterned after NSTX, will be implemented to a degree sufficient for First Plasma.